 Because of the exam’s difficulty level, some students study for as many as 5 hours each week until exam day.

 When you register for the exam, you’ll have to pay a registration fee.
 If you signed up after the early bird period has ended, you’ll pay $825.
 If you sign up during the early bird rate, you’ll only pay $725.
 Students who register late will pay a fee of $925.

 During your first registration, you’ll be asked to pay a non-refundable fee of $125.
-After you have earned your CFP, the annual re-certification fee will be $355 - CFPs are required to update their certifications annually.
+After you have earned your initial certification as a CFP, the annual re-certification fee will be $355 - CFPs are required to update their certifications annually.